teocala/pihnn/README.md

 Documentation
 --------------
-You can read about PIHNNs in our [arXiv preprint](https://arxiv.org/abs/2407.01088).
+You can read about PIHNNs in our [paper](https://www.sciencedirect.com/science/article/pii/S0045782524006613).
 Furthermore, see [here](https://matteocalafa.com/PIHNN) the documentation of the library.

 Installation